 The activities of the Cannon Hill Garden Club continued to foster community.
 To fund special projects, the club assessed annual dues that began at \$1 and reached \$5 by the 1990s.
-A major 1950s project made American flags available and encouraged all neighborhood homeowners to fly them on patriotic occasions.
-The group also coordinated with the Parks department to plant a few flowering
+A major 1950s

 74 Real estate advertisement, The Spokesman-Review 16 March 1947; Hege's advertisement, The Spokesman-Review 9 April 1950; Real estate advertisement The Spokesman-Review 11 September 1949.